dm5tt/R24BBD1_ReverseEngineering/README.md

 Lots of debug symbols.
 I'm thankful - but nothing mentions the DAC :-(

-Let's use Ghdira and the SVD file to check if there's any access going on to the DAC registers.
+Let's use Ghdira and the SVD file to check if there's any access going  to the DAC registers.

 ## Having a look at the DAC access using Ghdira

 A compatible SVD file can be found on [this](https://github.com/vadrov/AT32F403ACGU7_clone_windows_desktop_virtual_com_port/tree/main/SVD) repository, this file can be loaded with
  Ghidra SVD.

-Findings are not looking too good:
+Nope:

 ```
 (...)